BRISBANE & ONLINE IN AUSTRALIA

 Trauma-informed practice is about learning to see the person beneath the presentation, and recognising the ways experiences, relationships, systems and environments shape how people survive and adapt.

-In supervision, we will explore how trauma shows up in the people you support, the therapeutic relationship, and within yourself as the practitioner.
+In supervision, we will explore how trauma shows up in the people you support, and the therapeutic relationship.

 Together, we may explore how to create greater safety and choice for clients, work with protective responses rather than against them, understand nervous system patterns, and remain curious about what sits beneath behaviours, symptoms and struggles.